 You have to be careful about the spacing of the plants.

-Choosing Soil Type
+Choosing the Right Soil Type for Cannabis

 Remember that if you are growing cannabis in soil then you have to be choosy in selecting the type of soil.